Dateline: Kuala Lumpur, Malaysia

 Where can Americans go to enjoy a comfortable lifestyle and live relatively tax-free?

 But finding tax-free for Americans that work with the various rules and limitations of US citizenship is much more complicated than for those who come from a country with a territorial or residential tax system.
-So, today, let’s look at which tax-free countries offer the best options for US persons looking to live abroad.
+So, today, let’s look at which countries offer the best tax living options for US persons looking to live abroad.

 I’ve said before that if you have ever considered moving from California, Illinois, or Massachusetts to a state with much lower tax rates like Florida, there’s no reason not to consider going a little farther.

 The big problem is making sure you go somewhere you’ll be treated best in every aspect of your life.

 What do you value about where you’re from?
 What cultures do you enjoy?
 What amenities are you hoping to find where you move?
 While you’ll have to make some changes to your lifestyle, there’s no reason to go somewhere where you’ll have to suffer a huge culture shock.